How to Take a Screenshot: Chromebook Tips & Tricks

 Simply select the tools you need and mark up the image as you see fit, then click Done.
 Next, choose where you want to save your finished image.
 Screenshots can be saved to Google Drive, Diigo, or locally to the Files app on your Chromebook.

-The Problem of Capturing with a Screenshot Extension
+Disadvantages of Using a Screenshot Chromebook Extension

 Screenshot extensions like Snagit and Awesome Screenshot are very versatile tools.
 However, they come with one main disadvantage.
 They only let you capture elements inside a web page.
 This means you cannot take screenshots of the Chrome OS desktop, address bar, toolbar, or any Desktop Chrome Apps.
 The reason for this is Google.
 It does not allow apps and extensions to have access Chrome OS in this way.